-You can improve leadership skills through deliberate training.
-Some skills are more important than others in specific functions and situations.
-It is essential, therefore, to identify the crucial skills you need to perform at your best.
+Some leadership skills are more important than others in specific functions and situations.
+It is essential, therefore, to identify the crucial skills you need to perform at your best today and years from now.

 Take inventory of your skills.
 Use and optimize those skills that you possess.
 Then, work on others you don’t have yet when necessary.